andrewpfunk/serverless-tutorial/README.md

 ---

 Every time we open or reload our app, it loads the Todo list from the database.
 But if a change is made to the list on another device, we won't know until we reload the app.
 Let's make some more changes to the app so that it periodically checks the database on its own.
-We'll make the changes and test them locally at first, then sync them to GitHub and deploy them to Netlify.
+We'll make the changes and test them locally first, then sync them to GitHub and deploy them to Netlify.

-Let's start by opening script.js in a local text editor.

-Note: this tutorial will assume we're using VS Code, which will provide a similar experience to github.dev.
-Feel free to use your favorite text editor instead.

-- `cd USERNAME.github.io`
-- `code script.js`

----

-Next steps...
-- anything else missing from dependencies / setup instructions?
-- add an update function with setInterval
-- demonstrate git fetch, add, commit, push, ...
+- Open script.js in VS Code or your favorite text editor